Ruban-geoinfo/Ruban-geoinfo/README.md

 ### Biography

 - Rubankumar holds a Master’s degree in Geoinformatics from the University of Münster.
-He currently plays a research developer role in the IBG-3 data management team at FZJ, collaborating with GFZ and UFZ.
+He currently plays a research software engineer role in the IBG-3 data management team at FZJ, collaborating with GFZ and UFZ.
-- His work focuses on developing a Sensor Management System and DOI web application.
+- His work focuses on developing a Sensor Management System, a Time series Management self-service portal and a DOI web application.
 - Before joining the team, he worked as a student assistant at the German Aerospace Center (DLR) in Braunschweig for two years.
 - He has hands-on experience in Web GIS, drone geofencing systems, LiDAR mobile mapping, data management, and geo-data visualization.